Generlate/Handbook/Support/index.md

 ## Our ethos

 Customer Support at Generlate exists to resolve technical issues and answer technical/product questions in a way that feels (reasonably) effortless for our customers.
-We show up for our customers (pre-sales and post-sales), open source users, and teammates by living up to our Generlate values and handbook, as well as by honoring our...
+We show up for our customers (pre-sales and post-sales), open source users, and teammates by living up to our Generlate's values and handbook, as well as by honoring our...

 ### guiding principles: